-Lemon cake with tea is a grand tradition at Belmond Le Manoir au Quat'Saisons, and it has been served here for more than 30 years so I challenge you to make a better one than this!
+Lemon cake with tea is a grand tradition at Le Manoir aux Quat'Saisons, and it has been served here for more than 30 years, so I challenge you to make a better one than this!
 If you follow my lemon cake recipe, the result will be fresh, zesty and as light as a cloud.
 A real winner with family and friends, plus you can make the lemon cake in advance; the glaze will prevent it from drying out.
 That makes it an excellent option for bake sales.

 For the lemon cake

 butter, to grease the tin

 finely grated zest of 3 lemons

 finely grated zest of 1 lemon, plus 3 tbsp juice

 Have all the ingredients at room temperature before you start.

 Preheat the oven to 180°C/Gas 4.

 Lightly grease the loaf tin and line with greaseproof paper.
 Leave some paper overhanging the sides when you line the tin; this will enable you to lift out the cake by the paper, making it easy to de-mould.